 Half Day Trip to Khun Korn Waterfall, Chiang Rai

 Khun Korn Waterfall is one of the best waterfalls in Chiang Rai.
-Deep in the jungle of northern Thailand hides a huge 70 metre tall waterfall.
+This 70-meter tall waterfall is hidden deep inside of the Khun Korn Forest Park outside of Chiang Rai.

-This is the tallest in the north of Thailand.
+This is the biggest waterfall in the north of Thailand.
 A destination you must visit!
 While I lived in Chiang Rai I actually visited the Khun Korn Waterfall more than 10 times!

 Here you will find out how to get to the Khun Korn Waterfall easily by yourself and find some other cool destinations nearby.

-The Khun Korn Waterfall is located about 30 kilometres (45 minutes) south-west of Chiang Rai town center.
+The Khun Korn Waterfall is located about 30 kilometers (45 minutes) south-west of Chiang Rai town center.
 It is an easy half day trip from Chiang Rai with your own motorbike, or by local taxi.

 The road to the waterfall explores Chiang Rai’s outskirts through small semi-rural villages where the sabai sabai life is even slower paced than in town.
 Further on you’ll ride among endless rice fields, which depending on the time of year may be a lush green field or a pile of smoldering ash.